AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

         You will need to create your own conda environment with all packages that are necessary to deploy the environment as a kernel.::

-           ## Load and miniconda before creating your environment - this provides mamba that is used to create your environment
+           ## Load mamba module before creating your environment - this provides mamba that is used to create your environment
-           $ module load miniconda
+           $ module load mamba

         Create your conda environment, selecting a ``NAME`` for the environment.::